 - ½ teaspoon vanilla paste or extract if you don't have vanilla paste

 - Preheat oven to 300F/150C and line a large baking sheet.

 - Pulse the walnuts in a food processor until they're coarsely ground.

-- Whisk together the egg yolks, sugar and vanilla for a few minutes until the mixture becomes paler and almost creamy.
+- Whisk together the egg yolks, sugar and vanilla for a few minutes until the mixture becomes paler and glossy.

 - Take small spoonfuls (heaped teaspoonfuls) of the mixture and put on a baking sheet, with around 1in/2.5cm or more between them.
 Smooth off the pieces of dough so they are fairly round and gently press a piece of walnut into the top of each cookie.

-- Bake for approx 15min until lightly brown.
+- Bake for approximately 15 minutes until lightly brown.
 Leave them to cool on the baking sheet a few minutes as they will be a little soft.

 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.